What Is a Medical Receptionist and How Do You Become One?

 - Health Insurance Portability and Accountability Act (HIPAA)

-Though these skills can all be learned in advance of becoming a medical receptionist, there are some broader traits and qualities that can be particularly useful in the profession.
+There are also some broader traits, qualities and transferrable skills that can be particularly useful across medical assistant professions.
 Here are five important qualities for people interested in becoming medical receptionists:

 - Strong communication skills: Medical receptionists communicate complex information about billing and scheduling with patients.
-Strong communication skills like telephone etiquette and cultural competency are essential for helping all patients navigate their medical needs.
+Strong communication skills like etiquette during phone calls and cultural competency are essential for helping all patients navigate their medical needs.

 - Ability to multi-task: As a medical receptionist you may be juggling writing an email with checking in a patient for an appointment, all while the telephone rings.
 A medical receptionist needs the ability to stay cool under the pressure of having many things going on at the same time and know how to prioritize competing demands.

 - Attention to detail: As with all administrative work, a keen eye to detail is very important.
-Particularly dealing with medical records and scheduling, being able to spot a small mistake can have very significant consequences.
+Particularly when dealing with medical records and the office schedule, being able to spot a small mistake can have very significant consequences.

-- Teamwork: The medical receptionist is a key part of a team providing healthcare and support.
+- Teamwork: The medical receptionist is a key part of a team providing healthcare and support during patient visits.
 Being able to work closely with other professionals can streamline communication and impact patient experience.

 - Positive attitude: The majority of the time people come into a doctor’s office, they are under significant personal stress.
-Medical receptionists can provide a calm and friendly interaction that improves the experience of both patients and healthcare providers.
+Medical receptionists should practice appropriate medical ethics and provide a calm and friendly interaction, improving the experience of both patients and healthcare providers.

-What training do you need to become a medical receptionist?
+What training and education do you need to become a medical receptionist?

-According the Department of Labor, 41 percent of medical receptionist jobs require at least some college education.2 A further 20 percent require a post-secondary certificate—for example a Medical Administrative Assistant Certificate, which can be completed in as few as 9 months.4
+According the U.S. Department of Labor, 48 percent of medical receptionist jobs require a high school diploma or equivalent qualification, and 26 percent require an associate's degree.2 Another 20 percent require a post-secondary certificate to become a medical receptionist—for example a Medical Administrative Assistant Certificate—which can be completed in as few as 9 months.2,4 Certificate programs like this lead toward a career as a certified medical administrative assistant.

 Take the first step toward a healthcare career

-Now that you know more about what a medical receptionist is and what they’re responsible for, is this the right career path for you?
-If so, visit the Medical Administrative Assistant Certificate page to learn how Rasmussen College can help provide you with the education and training needed to excel in this critical healthcare career.
+Now that you know more about what a medical receptionist is, what they’re responsible for and how to become a medical receptionist, is this the right career path for you?
+If you think it might be, visit the Medical Administrative Assistant Certificate page to learn how Rasmussen College can help provide you with the education and training needed to excel in this critical healthcare job.

 4Completion time is dependent on number of transfer credits accepted and the number of courses completed each term.